 -IRE verbs wish -ISC- stem

-There are a number of verbs ending in -ire like capire (to understand) and pulire (to clean) that also have an irregular stem in the Italian present tense.
+There are a number of verbs ending in -ire, such as capire (to understand) and pulire (to clean) that also have an irregular stem in the Italian present tense.

-Unfortunately, it’s not possible to know which -ire verbs are regular and which are irregular, so you will need to learn them by heart.
+Unfortunately, it’s not possible to know which -ire verbs are regular and which are irregular, so you have to learn them by heart.
 Here are two such verb conjugations.

 Present tense of capire and pulire